omgnetwork/android-sdk/README.md

 ### TransactionRequest Event

-When creating a `TransactionRequest` that requires a confirmation it is possible to listen for all incoming events using the `TransactionRequestTopicListener`.
+When creating a `TransactionRequest` that requires a confirmation it is possible to listen for all incoming events using the `TransactionRequestListener`.
 The possible events are:
 * `onTransactionConsumptionRequest(TransactionConsumption)`: Invoked when a `TransactionConsumption` is trying to consume the `TransactionRequest`.
 This allows the requester to [confirm](https://github.com/omisego/android-sdk#approve-or-reject-a-transaction-consumption) or not the consumption if legitimate.